-Situation 3: If prior chips are fully pulled back:
+Situation 2: If prior chips don't cover the call AND are fully pulled back:

-- 1) Removing all prior chips & adding an overchip is a call (pull back the two 25's, add 1k chip). - 2) Removing all prior chips and adding new multiple chips is a Rule 45 bet (pull back two 25's, add two or more new chips).
+- 1) Removing all prior chips and adding an overchip is a call (pull back the two 25's, add 1k chip). - 2) Removing all prior chips and adding new multiple chips is a Rule 45 bet (pull back two 25's, add two or more new chips).

-Situation 4: if prior chip(s) are partly pulled back
+Situation 3: If prior chip(s) are partly pulled back (whether or not they cover the call amount)